Username7495/Mods-and-Tweaks-for-Cypress/README.md

 ## MoreBlockIDsV2
   A client-side/server-side mod that extends the block IDs to 32767.
 (Compatible with Old Worlds, Freerun Worlds, ZM Worlds!)

+## CypressServerRemake
+   A remake of a server for Cypress based on Alpha 1.2.6 server.
+Fixes damage, doors, signs, furnaces, chests, freezers, boats, minecarts, arrows, essence projectiles, spears, levers, buttons, greenstone, and many more.